kampkelly/mysite/README.md

-# mysite
+## Rails Blog
  A demo rails app
  A simple blog to CRUD both categories and posts.